-The simplest way to get Google Ad campaign data in Microsoft Dynamics CRM
+How to track Google Ad campaigns in Microsoft Dynamics CRM

-Learn how to conveniently identify which marketing channels attract leads, opportunities and customers by tracking Google Ad campaigns in Microsoft Dynamics CRM.
+Learn how to track how many leads, opportunities, and customers you get from your Google Ads in Microsoft Dynamics CRM.

 Knowing which Google Ad campaigns are raking in most of your opportunities, leads and customers allow you to decide which ones to keep and which to drop.